Gaspar Schott: Biography

 He was born at Bad Königshofen im Grabfeld.
 It is probable, but not certain, that his early education was at the Jesuit College at Würzburg.
 In any case, at the age of 19 he joined the Society of Jesus, entering the novitiate at Trier on 30 October 1627.
 After two years of novitiate training, he matriculated at the University of Würzburg on 6 November 1629 to begin a three-year study of Philosophy, following the normal academic path prescribed for Jesuit seminarians.
 Owing to the Swedish invasion of Würzburg in October 1631, the Jesuit community fled the city.
 Schott went, first to the Jesuit seminary of Tournai in Belgium, and subsequently, in 1633, to Caltagirone in Sicily, where he continued his study of Theology.
 After two years at Caltagirone, he was transferred to Palermo for his final year study of Theology after which, in 1637, he was ordained a priest.
 For the next fifteen years he held a range of teaching and pastoral positions in various Jesuit colleges in Sicily.
-In 1652, following correspondence with his old mathematics teacher at Würzburg, Fr.
-Athanasius Kircher, now an internationally acclaimed scholar at the Collegio Romano, Schott was transferred to the Collegio to work as Kircher's assistant.
+In 1652, following correspondence with his old mathematics teacher at Würzburg, Athanasius Kircher, now an internationally acclaimed scholar at the Collegio Romano, Schott was transferred to the Collegio to work as Kircher's assistant.
 He was to spend the next two and a half years assisting Kircher, but also assembling material of his own for which he would later seek a publisher.

 In 1655 Schott returned to Germany, first to Mainz, and later the same year to Würzburg where he was to remain until his death.
 His return to Germany appears to have been partly motivated by the desire of his Jesuit superiors to mollify the Archbishop-Elector of Mainz, Johann von Schönborn, with whom relations had been strained.